-- Favipiravir is a broad-spectrum antiviral drug with the evidence-based research on its efficacy of anti-viral activity in several human RNA viruses such as influenza virus, Nipah virus, Viral Hemorrhagic fever (Ebola virus) Lassa virus, and rabies.
+- Favipiravir is a broad-spectrum antiviral drug with evidence-based research on its efficacy of anti-viral activity in several human RNA viruses such as influenza virus, Nipah virus, Viral Hemorrhagic fever (Ebola virus) Lassa virus, and rabies.

 - It has also been used in the treatment of severe fever caused by thrombocytopenia syndrome.